The Best AI Coding Tools of 2026 (What to Use, What to Skip)

 4) Local/Private coding assistants

-If you work with sensitive code (client IP, regulated environments), local tools are increasingly viable.
+If you work with sensitive code (client IP, regulated environments), local LLM tools are increasingly viable.

 Best for: privacy-first workflows.